 This report assesses the safety of 24 silicate ingredients as used in cosmetics.
 The majority of these ingredients function as abrasives, absorbents, bulking agents, and/or deodorant agents in cosmetic products.
 The Panel previously reviewed the safety of Aluminum Silicate, Calcium Silicate, Magnesium Silicate, Magnesium Trisilicate, Sodium Magnesium Silicate, Zirconium Silicate, Lithium Magnesium Silicate, and Lithium Magnesium Sodium Silicate in a report that was published in 2003; the Panel concluded that these ingredients are safe as used in cosmetic products.
-In accordance with its procedures, the Panel evaluates the conclusions of previously-issued reports every 15 years, and it has been at least 15 years since this assessment has been issued.
+In accordance with its procedures, the Panel evaluates the conclusions of previously-issued reports approximately every 15 years, and it has been at least 15 years since this assessment has been issued.
 This report has been reopened to add additional ingredients, including several that were also previously reviewed.
-A report on Potassium Silicate, Sodium Metasilicate, and Sodium Silicate (now called Magnesium Aluminometasilicate), Aluminum Iron Silicates, and Sodium Potassium Aluminum Silicate (now called Magnesium Aluminometasilicate), Aluminum Iron Silicates, and Sodium Potassium Aluminum Silicate was finalized by the Panel in 2009, with the conclusion that these ingredients are safe as cosmetic ingredients in the practices of use and concentrations as described in the safety assessment.
+A report on Potassium Silicate, Sodium Metasilicate, and Sodium Silicate was published in 2005 with the conclusion that these ingredients are safe for use in cosmetic products in the practices of use and concentration described in the safety assessment when formulated to avoid irritation.
+A report on Alumina Magnesium Metasilicate (now called Magnesium Aluminometasilicate), Aluminum Iron Silicates, and Sodium Potassium Aluminum Silicate was finalized by the Panel in 2009, with the conclusion that these ingredients are safe as cosmetic ingredients in the practices of use and concentrations as described in the safety assessment.

-These silicate ingredients that are inorganic oxides, comprising in part, silicon dioxide, are solids that can be derived from naturally occurring minerals.
+These silicate ingredients that are inorganic oxides, comprising in part, silicon dioxide, are solids that can be derived from naturally-occurring minerals.
 However, the ingredients in this safety assessment can be produced synthetically.
-The Panel considered the method of manufacture of these ingredients (whether synthetic or mined) to be of significant importance to safety, as synthetically derived ingredients are expected to have controlled material formation (i.e. exclusion of crystalline formation).
+The Panel considered the method of manufacture of these ingredients (whether synthetic or mined) to be of significant importance to safety, as synthetically-derived ingredients are expected to have controlled material formation (i.e. exclusion of crystalline formation).

 According to 2021 VCRP data, Magnesium Aluminum Silicate has the most reported uses in cosmetic products, with a total of 383; the majority of the uses are in leave-on eye makeup preparations and skin care preparations.
 Aluminum Calcium Sodium Silicate has the second most reported uses in cosmetic products, with a total of 103; the majority of the uses are in lipsticks.
 (The reported numbers of uses for the remaining ingredients in this report are much lower.)
 The frequencies of use for both of these ingredients have greatly changed since the original safety assessments were finalized; in 1998, Magnesium Aluminum Silicate was reported to have 632 uses, and in 2009, Aluminum Calcium Sodium Silicate was reported to have 7 uses.
-The results of the concentration of use survey conducted in 2018 by the Council indicate Aluminum Calcium Sodium Silicate is reported maximum concentration of use for leave-on products; it is used at up to 26.3% in eye shadows.
-Magnesium Silicate is reported to have a maximum use concentration in 2008 for Aluminum Calcium Sodium Silicate was 6% in foundations and lipsticks.
+The results of the concentration of use survey conducted in 2018 by the Council indicate Aluminum Calcium Sodium Silicate has the highest reported maximum concentration of use for leave-on products; it is used at up to 26.3% in eye shadows.
+Magnesium Silicate is reported to have a maximum concentration of use for leave-on products of 21.6% in eye shadows.

+According to the original safety assessment, the maximum use concentration in 2008 for Aluminum Calcium Sodium Silicate was 6% in foundations and lipsticks.
 Additionally, according to 1999 data, there were no reported uses for Magnesium Silicate.